noidentity63/nerdy-sports-site/README.md

 >Teaching of basic basketball terms to the casual fan; and
 >Account-enabled saving of star and team 'favorites'

-Data on the stars and teams will be placed in a database.
-I will probably be using mySQL for this project.
+Data on the stars and teams will be placed in a relational database (mySQL).

 #...to be updated